 How to Make Egg Muffins – Step by Step Photos

 Preheat the oven to 375ºF.
 Next, decide what add-ins you’d like in your egg muffins.
 You’ll need about 2 Tbsp of finely chopped or shredded add-ins per muffin well.
-We did spinach & feta, breakfast sausage (leftovers) & onion, broccoli & cheddar, and red pepper & goat cheese.
+I did spinach & feta, breakfast sausage (leftovers) & onion, broccoli & cheddar, and red pepper & goat cheese.
 Make sure to use a non-stick muffin tin.
 If the muffin tin is older and the non-stick surface is worn, you may want to grease the tin with butter or oil.
-We did not use any butter or oil.
+I did not use any butter or oil.

 Add 10 large eggs, ½ cup of cottage cheese, ½ tsp salt, and ¼ tsp pepper to a blender.
 Blend for about 30 seconds, or until smooth.